-- (i) is a child, the punishment provided under this sub-section shall extend to rigorous imprisonment for a term of not less than seven years but may extend to life; and - (ii) is a minor, the punishment provided under this sub-section shall extend to rigorous imprisonment

-- [2] (2) [ \\\\ \\ ] - (3) An offence under this section shall be triable, - - (a) in the place from which a person is procured, induced to go, taken or caused to be taken or from which an attempt to procure or taken such persons made; or - (b) in the place to which she may have gone as a result of the inducement or to which he/she is taken or caused to be taken or an attempt to take him/her is made.

-Step 9: Inform the participants that the definition of human trafficking existed in Indian laws since 1956 under the ITPA.

-Step 10: Narrate to the participants the following example -
+- (i) is a child, the punishment provided under this sub-section shall extend to rigorous imprisonment for a term of not less than seven years but may extend to life; and - (ii) is a minor, the punishment provided under this sub-section shall extend to rigorous imprisonment for a term of not less than seven years and not more than fourteen years. - [2](2)[\\\\\\] - (3) An offence under this section shall be triable, - - (a) in the place from which a person is procured, induced to go, taken or caused to be taken or from which an attempt to procure or taken such persons made; or - (b) in the place to which she may have gone as a result of the inducement or to which he/she is taken or caused to be taken or an attempt to take him/her is made. - Step 9: Inform the participants that the definition of human trafficking existed in Indian laws since 1956 under the ITPA. - Step 10: Narrate to the participants the following example -

-Ashalata tells Beena to send her daughter Seema, age 15 years, to Delhi to work in a house and earn money.
-Ashalata promises a monthly salary, food, clothes and education for Seema.
-Beena sends Seema with Ashalata to Delhi.
+Asha tells Beena to send her daughter Seema, age 15 years, to Delhi to work in a house and earn money.
+Asha promises a monthly salary, food, clothes and education for Seema.
+Beena sends Seema with Asha to Delhi.
 After few months, Seema is rescued by an NGO from a house where she was working as a domestic helper.
-When the police questions Ashalata, she says - "both Beena and Seema 'consented' to her offer and Seema willingly went with her to Delhi".
+When the police questions Asha, she says - "both Beena and Seema 'consented' to her offer and Seema willingly went with her to Delhi".

 Step 11: Ask the participants - what role does CONSENT play in determining the crime of trafficking?

 Step 12: Sum up the elements of trafficking by drawing attention of the participants to the table on the slide above.